-Thank you to everyone who provided comments, suggestions, and questions on the zero draft!
-We are currently working on a new version of the MSP Charter and will circulate it in July 2018.
+Thank you to everyone who provided comments, suggestions, and questions on the zero (first) draft!

 Please email us at info(at)msp-institute.org if you have any questions or comments at this point.

 The MSP Charter: Principles of Multi-stakeholder Partnerships for Sustainable Development

 We declare that we strive to adhere to the following principles when designing and implementing multi-stakeholder partnerships (MSPs) for sustainable development: